“No jab, no job” — A viable approach for employers or a recipe for litigation?

 Some employees’ religious beliefs may preclude them from receiving the vaccine.
-For example, certain types of the vaccine may not be halal or kosher, causing difficulty for some Muslim and Jewish workers.
-A policy which compels any such workers to have the vaccine therefore places employers at risk of claims of discrimination on the grounds of religion or belief.
+For example, certain types of vaccine may not be halal or kosher, causing difficulty for some Muslim and Jewish workers.
+A policy that compels any such workers to have the vaccine, therefore, places employers at risk of claims of discrimination on the grounds of religion or belief.

-Remember, none of the aforementioned claims have a qualifying period of employment requirement and are ‘day one’ rights.
+Remember, none of the aforementioned claims has a qualifying period of employment requirement and are ‘day one’ rights.